-If you find it difficult to remember what you talk about and agree at appointments like this, you may find it helpful to take someone you trust along with you.
+If you find it difficult to remember what you talk about at appointments like this, you may find it helpful to take someone you trust along with you.
 They can keep track of appointments and ensure that you attend important meetings.

-In terms of the treatment you may be offered, psychotherapy and talk therapies are likely to be at the forefront.
+In terms of the treatment you may be offered, psychotherapy and talking therapies are likely to be at the forefront.
 Finding out the underlying cause of your dissociation is key, as is learning to recognise your symptoms and deal with stressful situations.

 There may be different techniques used during your therapy sessions including hypnosis to help you remember your past better and/or cognitive therapy to help you change negative thought patterns into healthy ones.
 Creative art therapy can also be helpful for those who have difficulty expressing themselves.